cns-iu/edx-learningObjective-analytics/README.md

-# edX Learning Objective Transition Network Analysis and Visualization - R Scripts
+# edX Learning Objective Visual Analytics
-The edX Learning Objective Visual Analytics Pipeline is a R script processing pipeline used to analyze edX course and student level data in the context of learing objectives identified by instructional designer.
+The edX Learning Objective Visual Analytics R Scripts is a processing pipeline used to analyze edX course and student level data in the context of learing objectives identified by instructional designer.
 The scripts leverage edX Data Package data sets and a learning objective analysis matrix.

 ## Protocol
 A generalize protocol is available at Protocols.io, [edX Learning Objective Transition Network Analytics and Visualization Workflow, V.1](), [dx.doi.org/....]().
 The protocol covers how to use data processing, analysis and visualizations scripts in the workflow.